Dreamer2345/Forge-Level-Editor/README.md

 ## Opening an Existing Map File

 Typically, you will want to add levels to the existing game’s collection.
-This can be done by selecting the Load option from the File menu.
+This can be done by selecting the *Load* option from the *File* menu.

 <img src="/images/img1.png" data-canonical-src="/images/img1.png" width=650 />

 <br/>

-Navigate to the Dark Ritual source code you downloaded earlier and locate the Maps.h file under the /src/maps directory.
-Highlight the file and click Open.
+Navigate to the Dark Ritual source code you downloaded earlier and locate the *Maps.h* file under the */src/maps* directory.
+Highlight the file and click *Open*.

 <img src="/images/img2.png" data-canonical-src="/images/img2.png" width=660 />

 <br/>

-Once you have loaded the file, you can browse the existing maps under the Maps menu.
+Once you have loaded the file, you can browse the existing maps under the *Maps* menu.
 The map currently being viewed (and edited) is denoted by having a tick beside it.
 Maps are played in the order they appear in the list and you will notice that you can move a map up or down in the list using the Move menu options.

 <img src="/images/img3.png" data-canonical-src="/images/img3.png" width=626 />